datavisoryushuzhang/Kubernetes-Saltstack/README.md

 k8s-salt-worker04   Ready     <none>     5m       v1.11.2    <none>        Ubuntu 18.04.1 LTS
 ```

-To enable add-ons on the Kubernetes cluster, you can launch the `post_install/setup.sh` script :
+Add-ons will be created on the Kubernetes cluster, you can check the `post_install/setup.sh` script :

 ```bash
 /srv/salt/post_install/setup.sh